Skip to main content

 If the project does not build successfully, you must have made a mistake along the way.
 Go back and check your work, or ask for help.

 Also, adjacent to the bboard-tutorial directory in the examples package, there is a bboard directory with working answers for every exercise.
-If you think there is a mistake in this documentation, check the contents of bboard, because that code is tested regularly to be sure it works with the current Midnight devnet.
+If you think there is a mistake in this documentation, check the contents of bboard, because that code is tested regularly to be sure it works with the current Midnight TestNet.

 Once the project is built, go on to the next page to learn how to test your code without touching the live Midnight network.